praveen-gm/flutter_network_connectivity/CONTRIBUTING.md

 - Addition/Deletion of code should not break existing flow of the plugin, Backward Compatibility is a must
 - All tests should be passed.
 - Verify with example app before raising a PR.
-- Reformat code as per standard guidelines
+- Reformat code as per standard guidelines (Android Studio/VS Code/Xcode)
 - Use comments to describe the code

 ## License